-Cacie is currently a 2nd-year graduate student pursuing her Master of Fine Art degree at the University of Pennsylvania.
+Cacie is a 2nd-year graduate student pursuing her Master of Fine Art degree at the University of Pennsylvania.

 cacie rosario jackson